Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Introduction

 \end{theorem} The proof of this theorem uses the Chevalley--Shepherd--Todd theorem which classifies the degrees in which the generators of certain polynomial algebras can exist when the polynomial is required to be invariant under the action of a compact simple Lie group $G$.
-Applied to our stability problem, this classification only permits a generator in the required degree when $G=SU(n)$ and so the only class of space where the integral can be non-zero is the complex Grassmannians.\\ \\ We are able to compute the stability integral for $Gr_{k}(\mathbb{C}^{n})$ and show that, in some sense, `generic' Grassmannians are unstable.
-This result generalises the $\mathbb{CP}^{n}$ calculation of Kr\"oncke and Knopf--Sesum. \begin{theorem} If $k,n \in \mathbb{N}$ with $1\leq k<n$ and $n\neq 2k$, then $Gr_{k}(\mathbb{C}^{n})$ is dynamically unstable as a fixed point of the Ricci flow. \end{theorem} The integral of $f^{3}$ vanishes for the spaces $Gr_{k}(\mathbb{C}^{2k})$; the proof of Theorem \ref{ThmGr} shows this directly but this can be seen without performing any calculation.
-The duality map ${\Psi:Gr_{k}(\mathbb{C}^{n})\rightarrow Gr_{n-k}(\mathbb{C}^{n})}$ (where a subspace is mapped to its complement) is an isometry and in the case when $n=2k$ is also an involution.
-One can show (see, for example, \cite{GG}) that $\Psi^{\ast}f = -f$ and thus the integral of any odd power of $f$ vanishes.\\ \\ We cannot yet say anything about the stability of the spaces $Gr_{k}(\mathbb{C}^{2k})$ apart from the case when $k=1$ as then ${Gr_{1}(\mathbb{C}^{2})\cong \mathbb{CP}^{1} \cong \mathbb{S}^{2}}$.
+Applied to our stability problem, this classification only permits a generator in the required degree when $G=SU(n)$ and so the only class of space where the integral can be non-zero is the complex Grassmannians.\\ \\ We are able to compute the stability integral for $Gr_{k}(\mathbb{C}^{n})$ and show that `generic' Grassmannians are unstable.
+This result generalises the $\mathbb{CP}^{n}$ calculation of Kr\"oncke and Knopf--Sesum. \begin{theorem} If $k,n \in \mathbb{N}$ with $1\leq k<n$ and $n\neq 2k$, then $Gr_{k}(\mathbb{C}^{n})$ is dynamically unstable as a fixed point of the Ricci flow. \end{theorem} The integral of $f^{3}$ vanishes for the spaces $Gr_{k}(\mathbb{C}^{2k})$; the proof of Theorem \ref{ThmGr} shows this directly but it may also be seen via the following argument.
+The duality map ${\Psi:Gr_{k}(\mathbb{C}^{n})\rightarrow Gr_{n-k}(\mathbb{C}^{n})}$ which maps a subspace to its orthogonal complement is an isometry.
+In the case when $n=2k$, $\Psi$ is also an involution.
+One can show (see \cite{GG}) that in this situation any ($-\dfrac{1}{\tau}$)-eigenfunction of the Laplacian $f$ satisfies the equation $\Psi^{\ast}f = -f$.
+This directly implies that the integral of any odd power of $f$ will vanish.\\ \\ Hence we cannot conclude anything about the stability of the spaces $Gr_{k}(\mathbb{C}^{2k})$ apart from the case when $k=1$ as then ${Gr_{1}(\mathbb{C}^{2})\cong \mathbb{CP}^{1} \cong \mathbb{S}^{2}}$.
 In this case, the K\"ahler--Einstein metric is the round metric and this is known to be dynamically stable by a result of Hamilton \cite{Ham} (Chow later proved that the round metric on $\mathbb{S}^{2}$ is a global attractor for the normalised Ricci flow starting at any initial metric \cite{Chow}).\\ \\ The methods used in \cite{KS} and \cite{KlKr1} to show a destabilising eigenfunction exists on $\mathbb{CP}^{n}$ use the generalised Hopf fibration to lift the problem to finding certain $U(1)$-invariant functions on the sphere $\mathbb{S}^{2n+1}\subset \mathbb{C}^{n+1}$.
-This paper takes a totally different approach by viewing the Grassmannians as adjoint orbits of $SU(n)$ and using techniques coming from symplectic geometry (such as the Duistermaat--Heckman formula) to construct eigenfunctions and make calculations of the relevant integrals.
+This paper takes a totally different approach by viewing the Grassmannians as adjoint orbits of $SU(n)$ and using techniques coming from symplectic geometry (such as the Duistermaat--Heckman formula) to construct eigenfunctions and make calculations of the relevant integrals. \\ \\ \textit{Acknowledgements:} We would like to thank the referees for their careful reading of the paper and their helpful suggestions for improvements.